sgdjs/optimo/README.md

 # Sgdjs’ Optimo Keyboard Layouts

-The Optimo layout is a fork of the [bepo](bepo.fr) keyboard layout with:
+The Optimo layout is a fork of the [bepo](bepo.fr) layout adapted to the reduced format (40%) of the Planck Keyboard

-* Better availability of W and Z
+* Better availability of M, W and Z
 * Direct access to ´ (dead acute), better access to \` (dead grave)
 * Reverse ) and +
 * Developer oriented changes: